ashrafalaghbari/ProBHP/README.md

 # ProFBHP: Intelligent FBHP Estimation and Analysis
 [![Made with Python](https://img.shields.io/badge/Made%20with-Python%203.10.7-blue.svg)](https://www.python.org/)
 ## Description
-ProFBHP is an AI-powered system for accurate flowing bottom hole pressure (FBHP) estimation and analysis in oil wells.
+ProBHP is an AI-powered system for accurate flowing bottom hole pressure (FBHP) estimation and analysis in oil wells.
 It utilizes advanced machine learning and Explainable AI techniques to optimize production, monitor fluid movements, and assess reservoir performance.
-ProFBHP provides cost-effective solutions for FBHP estimation in single-phase and multiphase flow scenarios, overcoming the limitations of conventional methods.
-With superior accuracy and real-time monitoring, ProFBHP enhances wellbore management and production optimization.
+ProBHP provides cost-effective solutions for FBHP estimation in single-phase and multiphase flow scenarios, overcoming the limitations of conventional methods.
+With superior accuracy and real-time monitoring, ProBHP enhances wellbore management and production optimization.

 # Problem Statement & Motivation